New analysis challenges conventional wisdom about combining anonymity tools

 Protection 4: Worst-Case Scenario Still Equals Tor Alone

-Imagine the absolute worst case: your VPN provider secretly logs all traffic and provides that data to investigators.
-Even in this nightmare scenario, you're in the same position as if you'd connected to Tor directly.
+Here's a more natural version: Picture the absolute worst-case scenario: your VPN provider is secretly logging all your traffic and handing that data over to investigators.
+Even if this nightmare actually happens, though, you're still in the exact same spot you'd be in if you'd just connected to Tor directly.

 Investigators would learn:

-They still can't determine what you did on Tor.
-The encrypted onion routing remains intact.
+Here's a more natural version: They still can't figure out what you actually did on Tor, though.
+The encrypted onion routing?
+It stays completely intact.

 Using a VPN before Tor can only improve your privacy versus Tor alone.
 In worst-case scenarios, it merely fails to provide additional benefit.
 You're never worse off for using the VPN.